toshwms14-debug/BSE_Portfolio-/index.md

 # Second Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QfTfmKrVslU?si=ZRfOIouY_PULFxvX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+-  the Arduino is not letting the code in for some reason
 -  the camera module is to improve its navigation and obstacle avoiding sensor -The problem I faced was not getting the wires mixed up and confusing one wire for another
 - I'm Finishing the camera module code, and I think it's about 95% complete